lc4eu/AuthoringInterface-Backend/README.md

     - "python3 -m ensurepip"
     - "pip install -r requirements.txt"

-12. Inside the env\python3.10\site-packages\flask_navigation\item.py, change line 131 and 132 with below code
+12. Inside the env\lib\python3.10\site-packages\flask_navigation\item.py, change line 131 and 132 with below code
     class ItemCollection(collections.abc.MutableSequence,
     collections.abc.Iterable):

-13. Inside the env\python3.10\site-packages\flask_navigation\navbar.py, change line 7 below code
+13. Inside the env\lib\python3.10\site-packages\flask_navigation\navbar.py, change line 7 below code
     class NavigationBar(collections.abc.Iterable):

-14. Now the config.py file needs to modified, the variable need to updated with the values that you have created while setting up your mySQL workbench environment.
+14. Now the config.py file needs to modified, you can find this file in the backend folder.
+The variable needs to updated with the values that you created while setting up your mySQL workbench environment.

-    - The variable that need to be changed are - app.config['MYSQL_PASSWORD'] = '?'
+    - The variable that need to be changed is - app.config['MYSQL_PASSWORD'] = '?'

-    'MYSQL_PASSWORD' is the password that you set while setting mysql-server.
+    The value for 'MYSQL_PASSWORD' is the password that you set while setting mysql-server.
 Instead of ? type your password.

 15. Run the backend using the following command -